raspberrypilearning/silly-eyes/en/step_3.md

 Did you add the eyes as costumes to your character instead of as costumes on separate sprites?
 Don't worry you can fix that.

 One way to fix it is to duplicate the character sprite and then rename the copy as Eyeball.
 Then delete the eye costumes from the character, and the character costumes from the eye.
-Then you can duplicate the Eyeball sprite and name it Eyeball2.
+Then you can duplicate the Eyeball sprite and name it 'Eyeball 2'.

 The code to `point towards`{:class="block3motion"} the `mouse-pointer`{:class="block3motion"} should be on the Eyeball sprites and not the character sprite.